Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Application to Taxi Trajectories

 \section{Application to Taxi Trajectories}

 In this section, we consider a complex high-dimensional clustering problem for taxi trajectories.
 We use the publicly available data-set of \citet{moreira2013predicting} consisting of all busy trajectories from 01/07/2013 to 30/06/2014 performed by 442 taxis running in the city of Porto.
 Each taxi reports its coordinates at 15 second intervals.
 The dataset is large in dimension and sample size, with an approximate average of $50$ coordinates per trajectory and $1.7$ million observations in total.
 Understanding this dataset is a difficult task. \cite{kucukelbir2017automatic} propose a subspace clustering, where they project the data into an eleven-dimensional subspace using a extension on probabilistic principal component analysis in a first step and then use a GMM with 30 components to cluster the lower-dimensional data in a second step.
 This approach is successful in finding hidden structures in the data like busy roads and frequently taken paths.
-We will illustrate that VIdgmm is a good alternative because it does not require a separate dimension reduction step.
+We will illustrate that VIdgmm is a good alternative because it does not require a separate dimension reduction step and is able to fit a GMM with a much larger number of components.
 Also VIdgmm scales well with the sample size, due to the sub-sampling approach described in Section \ref{sec: sgd}.